julkusapiens/lightTiles/README.md

 A fun little game in JavaScript about lighting all tiles.

 To start the game, clone the repository and open menu.html.
-Or you can try the version on my site: https://kuhn.codes/lightTiles/
+Or you can try a live version here: [tiles.kuhn.codes](https://tiles.kuhn.codes)